-Course Code: Duration: Year

-Prerequisites: Integrated Math 1.
-Credits: 1.0
+Course Code: HS3209 Duration: Year Prerequisites: Integrated Math 1.
+Credits: 1.0 Credits: 1.0

-Integrated Math 3 Plus E (IM3 Plus E) course provides a rigorous foundation of the concepts and skills necessary for success in AP Calculus BC.
-IM3 Plus E is the fourth course of the Integrated Mathematics progression based on Common Core State Standards, but the content of the regular Integrated Math 3 course will be explored at a faster and deeper level.
-This course covers topics in the fields of functions and graphs, polynomials, logarithms and exponentials, analytic trigonometry, systems of equations and inequalities, matrices, sequence/series and probability, analytic geometry and limits.
+The IM3 Plus E course offers a comprehensive foundation in essential concepts and skills crucial for excelling in AP Calculus BC.
+Positioned as the fourth installment in the progression of Integrated Mathematics aligned with the Common Core State Standards, IM3 Plus E delves into the content of the standard Integrated Math 3 course at an accelerated pace, delving deeper and expanding further.
+This advanced course explores a range of topics including functions and graphs of: polynomial, rational, logarithmic, and exponential functions, circular and right triangle trigonometry.
+It also included matrices, systems of equations, inequalities, polar coordinates, vectors, sequences/series, and probability.

-This course requires students to have a TI-Nspire calculator (Non-CAS version).
+Students enrolled in this course are expected to possess a TI-Nspire calculator (NonCAS version).

-Pre-Calculus

-Course Code: HS3004 Duration: Year Prerequisites: IM3
+Pre-Calculus Course Code: HS3004 Duration: Year Prerequisites: IM3 Credits: 1.0